cmillani/cmillani.github.io/_posts/2021-08-21-docker-from-scratch.markdown

 dockerd.txt.15864:write(10, "\0\0\10\1\4\0\0\0\211\203\206\315\323\322\321\320\317\0\0G\0\1\0\0\0\211\0\0\0\0B\n@056f171aa8aaf7e32871c732f3bb98f44047ec34bb69744"..., 97) = 97
 ```

-If we search the string `056f171aa8aaf7e32871c732f3bb98f44047ec34bb69744` present above in the `syscalls` log generated by `strace` we can find it appears many times on the path `/var/lib/docker/containers/056f171aa8aaf7e32`, and if we run `sudo docker ps -a --filter "id=056f171aa8aaf7e32871c732f3bb98f44047ec34bb69744"` we can find our hello container with this ID there:
+If we search the string `056f171aa8aaf7e32871c732f3bb98f44047ec34bb69744` present above in the `syscalls` log generated by `strace` we can find it appears many times on the path `/var/lib/docker/containers/056f171aa8aaf7e32`.

+If we run `sudo docker ps -a --filter "id=056f171aa8aaf7e32871c732f3bb98f44047ec34bb69744"` we can find our hello container with this ID there:

 ```
 CONTAINER ID   IMAGE     COMMAND     CREATED       STATUS                   PORTS     NAMES 056f171aa8aa   hello     "./hello"   2 hours ago   Exited (0) 2 hours ago             loving_mccarthy
 ```

+Tracing `dockerd` communications with `containerd` was a little bit tricky, but with the help of `lsof` and some poking around it was possible to connect the dots.

 The meaning of the text we saw on the `write` calls is out of scope here, I imagine that on those first calls to write `dockerd` is instructing `containerd` to create a container with the given `ID`, but we should check that on the docs.